 Started in 1966 and incorporated as a non-profit in 2010, the New Orleans Academic Games League has challenged thousands of area students to achieve higher learning through competition.
-Following the mission of its parent organization, the Academic Games Leagues of America, the New Orleans Academic Games League (NOAGL) is dedicated to developing “Thinking Kids” of character, integrity, and excellence.
+Following the mission of its parent organization Academic Games Leagues of America (AGLOA), the New Orleans Academic Games League (NOAGL) is dedicated to developing “Thinking Kids” of character, integrity, and excellence.

 - Elementary: Grade 6 and below

 WHAT games are played?
 Mathematics, language arts, and social studies are the core subjects of the games.
 NOAGL offers competitions in Equations, On-Sets, Propaganda, Presidents, and Current Events.
 These games teach: